joshbegley/nyt-latest/previous.md

 `By Bernard Mokam`\
 https://nytimes.com/live/2025/04/06/us/trump-news-updates/the-immigration-status-of-a-duke-basketball-star-from-south-sudan-is-unclear

-**TJ Oshie, Nicklas Backstrom revel in Ovechkin's accomplishment: 'We're like brothers'**\
+**T.J.
+Oshie, Nicklas Backstrom revel in Ovechkin's accomplishment: 'We're like brothers'**\
 `Oshie and Backstrom were by Ovechkin's side during the long journey to the record.
 Sunday's game was no different.`\
 https://nytimes.com/athletic/6259691/2025/04/06/ovechkin-record-oshie-backstrom-reaction-capitals/